Car Insurance App Development: Processes, Costs, and Tips

 - Feature extension.

-Required Team Composition for Creating a Car Insurance App
+Necessary Team Members for a Car Insurance App

 The development team for creating a car insurance application should include: